awsdocs/amazon-rds-user-guide/doc_source/rds-on-outposts.creating.md

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-1. In the upper\-right corner of the Amazon RDS console, choose the AWS Region where you want to create the DB instance\.
+1. In the upper\-right corner of the Amazon RDS console, choose the AWS Region where the Outpost on which you want to create the DB instance is attached\.

 1. In the navigation pane, choose **Databases**\.